-Hemispheric dominance is a reflection of endosymbiotic and colonic archaeal symbiosis.
-A higher density of archaeal symbiosis produces right hemispheric dominance and a lower density of archaeal symbiosis produces left hemispheric dominance.
+Global warming induces a genomic change in humans.
 Global warming induces endosymbiotic archaeal and RNA viroidal growth.
 The porphyrins form a template for the formation of RNA viroids, DNA viroids, prions, isoprenoids and polysaccharides.
 They can symbiose together to form primitive archaea.
 The archaea can further induce HIF alpha, aldose reductose and fructolysis resulting in further porphyrinogenesis and archaeal self replication.
 The primitive archaeal DNA is integrated along with RNA viroids which are converted to their corresponding DNA by the action of redox stress induced HERV reverse transcriptase into the human genome by the redox stress induced HERV integrase.
 The archaeal DNA sequences that are integrated into the human genome forms endogenous archaeal human genomic sequences akin to HERV sequences and can function as jumping genes regulating genomic DNA flexibility.
 The integrated endogenous genomic archaeal sequences can get expressed in the presence of redox stress forming endosymbiotic archaeal particles which can function as a new organelle called the archaeaons.
 The archaeaon can express the fructolytic pathway constituting an organelle called the fructosome, cholesterol catabolic pathway and digoxin synthetic forming an organelle called the steroidelle, the shikimic acid pathway forming an organelle called the neurotransminoid, antioxidant vitamin E and vitamin C synthetic organelle called the vitaminocyte as well as the glycosaminoglycan synthetic organelle called glycosaminoglycoid.
-The archaea can secrete capsulated RNA viroidal particles which can function as blocking RNAs modulating cell metabolism and such archaeaon organelle are called viroidelle.
-The archaea suppresses pyruvate dehydrogenase and promotes fructolysis resulting in accumulation of pyruvate which enters the GABA shunt pathway producing succinyl CoA and glycine, the substrates for porphyrin synthesis.
-Porphyrin forms a template for the formation of RNA viroids, DNA viroids, prions and isoprenoids which can symbiose together to form an archaea.
-Thus endosymbiotic archaea have an abiogenic replication.
-The archaeaon concerned with GABA shunt pathway and porphyrinogenesis are called porphyrinoids.
-The archaeaon colony forms a network with different areas showing differential specialization of function - fructosoids, steroidelle, vitaminocyte, viroidelle. neurotransminoid, porphyrinoids and glycosaminoglycoids.
-This forms a living organized structure within human cells and tissues regulating their function and reducing the human body to zombie working under the directions of the organized archaeal colony.
-The organized archaeal colony has abiogenetic replication and is eternal.
+The archaeaon secreting RNA viroids is called the viroidelle.